FG-s-Modlists/FGs-Modlists-Site/content/en/ls4beforeyoustart.md

 - As of version 4.0.0, Living Skyrim requires approximately 347GB of hard drive space (This number *includes* the download size).
 Installing to an SSD/NVMe is not required, but also highly recommended.
 Download and installation times vary based on your computer and internet speeds, but expect the entire process to take a few hours.
 If you are installing the list without Nexus Premium, expect the process to take a couple of days of 8+ hour sessions downloading mods.
 - To avoid installation/gameplay issues please ensure Living Skyrim is not installed to any protected Windows locations such as: My Documents, The Desktop, Program Files, etc.
 - If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the LS3 Modlist Spreadsheet.
-- If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the Important Mods You Need to Know About of this document.
+- If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the Important Mods You Need to Know About section of this document.
 - Autosaves for Living Skyrim are disabled.
 You should make your quicksave button your best friend (usually, the F5 key).
 - Continuing the last point, it is always better to save **before** entering a loading screen instead of after.
 After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
 When practical, try to avoid saving during combat.
 - Wabbajack does support updating an existing installation of a modlist.
 However, as part of this process, it does delete files that don't match with what it is installing.
 This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
 It is a good practice to keep backups of your save files so that you can update safely.
 Saves are stored within the folder you install Living Skyrim to.